-How do I transport my deer from the field?
+How do I transport my antelope, deer, or elk from the field?

-The deer (including boned out meat) must be accompanied by the animal's lawfully tagged leg or antler along with either the animal's head or a hind quarter with the visible external sex organs left naturally attached to it.
-However, a person with an any deer license must only provide the lawfully tagged leg or antler that accompanies the animal for such license.
+The antelope, deer, or elk (including boned out meat) must be accompanied by the animal's lawfully tagged leg or antler along with either the animal's head or a hind quarter with the visible external sex organs left naturally attached to it.
+However, a person with an any deer or elk license must only provide the lawfully tagged leg or antler that accompanies the animal for such license.

-Can I transport a deer for another person?
+Can I transport a antelope, deer, or elk for another person?

-Tagging allows a deer to be transported and stored by the hunter or for the hunter.
+Tagging allows an antelope, deer, or elk to be transported and stored by the hunter or for the hunter.
 If a person other than licensee transports deer parts (including boned meat) from the licensee's domicile to another location, the tagged leg OR a transportation permit must accompany the items being transported.

-What do I need to transport my deer from my domicile to the taxidermist or processor?
-You must carry the big game tag or Big Game License entitling you to the animal.
+What do I need to transport my antelope, deer, elk from my domicile to the taxidermist or processor?

+You must carry the big game tag or big game license entitling you to the animal.